grantwinney/blog/content/posts/a-look-at-the-many-ways-apis-can-authorize-access/index.md

 Here's an app trying to authorize with Twitter to gain access to a user's account:

 The [Trello API](https://grantwinney.com/what-is-trello-api/) supports two methods.
 They have their own [authorization route](https://developers.trello.com/page/authorization#authorizing-a-client), which combines an application key with a token that's generated when a user visits a particular link and authenticates with Trello.
 They also support [OAuth 1.0](https://developers.trello.com/page/authorization#using-basic-oauth), combining the aforementioned application key with an application "secret", and providing some URLs through which the user can authenticate themselves and authorize the application.
-Trello has a [node.js demo](https://glitch.com/edit/#!/trello-oauth) you can check out if interested.

 Here's an app trying to authorize with Trello: